sinch/ruby-auth-gem/README.md

-#Ruby Sinch Auth Gem for the Javascript SDK
+#Sinch Auth Ruby Gem for the Javascript SDK

 You can use the gem `sinch_auth` to generate a user ticket that authenticates users through the Sinch Javascript SDK.
 First, install the gem: